-Boxing Day sales 2017 – best high street and online bargains | Ideal Home
+Boxing Day furniture sales 2018 – best deals on sofas, beds, tables and more

 Best deals

-Save £90 on this sleek and highly functional hard anodised saucepan set, was £180

-Buy now: Design Project by John Lewis Saucepan Set, £90, John Lewis
+Buy now: House by John Lewis Anton Wide Shelving Unit, Smoke, was £329, NOW £230, John Lewis & Partners

-Save £30 on a new year bedding set – you can’t go wrong with smart grey stripes, was £60

 Best deals